JMousqueton/VeeamLogAnonymizer/README.md

 VeeamLogAnonymizeris python scrypt to anonimyze your log

 This script is still as an early stage of development.
 DO NOT USE.

 ## Features

-Now Veeam Log Anonymizer, anonymize
+Veeam Log Anonymizer, anonymizes :

-- Server name
+- Veeam Server name
 - IPs address
+- SMTP Server
+- UserName
+- Domain
+- vCenter Server
+- vCenter Datacenter
+- vCenter Cluster
+- Email

 ## Installation